netsec-ethz/rains/DESIGN-NOTES.md

 ## Proposals
 1. The server processes all incoming information directly and solely on a per section basis, i.e. if a message contains several sections it splits them up and handles each of them separately and in parallel.
+The number of simultaneously active goroutines is upper bounded.
+Assertions in response to a delegation queries can be configured to be handled with priority.
-- Pending query cache:
+- Pending query cache designs:
   1. As soon as the server processes the first section which is an answer to a query it forwards the section and removes the entry from the pending query cache.
 (Disadvantages: If a server/client is interested in several information it should issue for each of them a separate query